logoDeveloper Hub

 Add a Testnet Faucet

-This guide will help you add a testnet faucet to your Subnet.
+This guide will help you add a testnet faucet to your Avalanche L1.

 There are thousands of networks and chains in the blockchain space, each with its capabilities and use-cases.
 Each network requires native coins to do any transaction on them, which can have a monetary value as well.
 These coins can be collected through centralized exchanges, token sales, etc in exchange for some monetary assets like USD.